Joolace/dbd-reshade/README.md

 Please refer to the respective preset files in the [Presets directory](https://github.com/Joolace/dbd-reshade/tree/main/Presets) for detailed credits and information.

-## Special Thanks

-- A huge thanks to [steve02081504](https://github.com/steve02081504/ps12exe) for providing the tool `ps12exe` which was used to create the executable file for this project.

-## Important Notice About Antivirus Detection

-Some antivirus programs may flag the executable created by this tool as a potential virus.
-This is primarily due to the fact that in the past, tools like `ps12exe` have been misused by others to create malware.
-Rest assured, this file is safe if downloaded from this official repository.
-Always use caution and make sure to download from trusted sources.

 ## Contributing

 Contributions are welcome!
 If you have any bug reports, feature requests, or improvements, please open an issue or submit a pull request.